Volunteers in Medicine

 The Jacksonville clinic is at the corner of Ocean St. and Duval St. in the old Paulus Music Store.
 The building was rehabilitated to a clinic shortly after incorporation through private donations and volunteer craftsmen.
 Ms. Dorion and Dr. Burt’s reason for starting the clinic was that there were healthcare options for low or no income individuals that did not work, but no options for hardworking people who did not have access to medical care.

 The Volunteers in Medicine Jacksonville Clinic is staffed by dedicated active and retired physicians, nurse practitioners, registered nurses, and specialists.
 These professionals dedicate their time to fulfill our mission of helping our community’s working uninsured.
-Our success can be directly attributed to the passion and commitment of more than 230 active volunteer clinical and non-clinical professionals that perform a wide array of services at our downtown clinic five days a week.
+Our success can be directly attributed to the passion and commitment of more than 230 active volunteer clinical and non-clinical professionals that perform a wide array of services at our downtown clinic six days a week.

 Ideas of Free Clinic Initiated